hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

+---
+### 14 June 2023
+The following changes were deployed into sandbox:
+#### individuals-income-received-api
+New API Version `v2.0`
+Updated Endpoint: `Create and Amend Dividends Income`
+* The field `foreignTaxCreditRelief`  in request  objects: `dividendIncomeReceivedWhilstAbroad` and  `foreignDividend` is now optional.

+Updated Endpoint: `Create and Amend Pensions Income`
+* The field `foreignTaxCreditRelief`  in request  object: `foreignPension` is now optional.

+Updated Endpoint: `Retrieve Savings Income`
+* The field `foreignTaxCreditRelief`  in request  object: `foreignInterest` is now optional.

+#### individuals-calculations-api
+New API Version `v4.0`
+Updated Endpoint: `List Self Assessment Tax Calculations`
+* The field `totalIncomeTaxAndNicsDue`  in request  object: `taxCalculations` is now optional.

+---
 ### 7 June 2023
 The following changes were deployed into sandbox: